MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-average-cost.md

 > [!NOTE]
 >  You can only use one average cost period and one average cost calculation type in a fiscal year.
 >
->  The **Accounting Periods** window shows which average cost period and which average cost calculation type is in effect during that period, for each accounting period.
+>  The **Accounting Periods** page shows which average cost period and which average cost calculation type is in effect during that period, for each accounting period.

 ## <a name="calculating-average-cost"></a>Calculating Average Cost
  When you post a transaction for an item that uses the Average costing method, an entry is created in the **Avg.
 Cost Adjmt.
 Entry Point** table.
 This entry contains the transaction’s item number, variant code, and location code.
 The entry also contains the **Valuation Date** field, which specifies the last date of the average cost period in which the transaction was posted.